tawn33y/factory-data-dashboard/README.md

 # factory-data-dashboard

-This React app loads live data from a Google sheet and creates a dashboard with highly interactive and customizable charts, allowing users to visualize the data.
+A React app that loads live data from a Google sheet and creates a dashboard with highly interactive and customizable charts, allowing users to visualize the data.

 ## Live Link